johnpuddephatt/zwl/src/pages/supporters.md

 We inhabit the space between local government, business, education, communities and individuals who want to work with us to create a more sustainable way of life.
 Our aim is to inspire more people to waste less and reuse and recycle more.

-You can find out more about who we work with below.
+Everything we do is collaborative and in partnership with others.

 ## Our partners and funders

 We’re proud to have partnered with these local and national organisations on one or more of our projects.

-{% include partials/supporters %}
+{% include widgets/supporters %}

 ## Support us